garethltm/obsibrain/sc900/Microsoft Purview Data Catalog.md

 Consider the example where a data scientist has created a set of data assets to be used by a data model and to be used by others.
 Although the data scientist can use the data catalog to add a glossary term to all the relevant data assets and can add a description to each asset to make it more relevant in search for similar information, it doesn't guarantee that a data consumer would know what glossary term to use or that the data consumer will find all the data assets.
 This is where a [[data product]] fits nicely.
 The data scientist creates a data product that lists all the assets used to create their data model.
 The description provides a full use case, with examples or suggestions on how to use the data.
 The data scientist is now a data product owner and they've improved their data consumer's search experience by helping them get everything they need in this one data product.
 ### [[Glossary terms]]
+Terms are created under governance domains to create context that is specific to each part of your organization.
+For example, both sales and marketing might use the same term to mean different things, and your governance domains help your team to differentiate between those meanings.
+Once created, terms map to [[data product]](s), to provide context for those [[data product]](s), and to provide specific data governance based on business context.

+[[Glossary terms]] provide data governance based on the business context, because they now contain policies.
+Policies in a business term apply specific business health goals, data governance requirements, and terms of use to any data product that a term is applied to.